chrisjberry/datafluencyCB/docs/04_multiple_regression_2.md

 \

-Using `attitude_centered`, the coefficients for the regression equation are ontained from:
+Using `attitude_centered`, the coefficients for the regression equation are obtained from:

 ```r